-Planning laws have relaxed around converting barns and agricultural/farm buildings, which has seen a boost in popularity meaning it is becoming increasingly easy to create character rich warm homes in rural areas.
+Planning laws have relaxed around converting barns and agricultural/farm buildings, which has seen a boost in popularity and meant that it is becoming increasingly easy to create character-rich, comfortable & warm homes in rural areas.

-Barns vary in size but generally are long rectangular buildings, this gives architectural designers a blank canvas and great scope to create innovative barn conversion floor plans and modern living spaces.
+Barns vary in size but generally are long rectangular buildings, giving architectural designers a blank canvas and great scope to create innovative barn conversion floor plans and modern living spaces.

-As with all new build designs you need to consider the impact, amenity, utilities, access, services & ventilation.
+As with all new build designs, you need to consider the impact, amenity, utilities, access, services & ventilation of the barn converison.
 Then it will need to be passed through building regulations before any work can commence.

-Size orientation and outlook will be the key factors in designing a barn into modern living spaces.
+Size, orientation and outlook will be the key factors in designing a barn conversion into modern living spaces.
 As they are typically long buildings, through rooms are not always avoidable, but with high apex roofs, your architectural designer can create wonderful open mezzanines and galleries.

 Insulation will typically be formed within the fabric of the building, leaving the existing structures external finishes as originally intended.
 All additional openings, windows, and roof lights will be in keeping, no one wants white PVC windows within a brick and timber structure.

-Whether you have barn conversion ideas in mind or are thinking of a barn conversion extension to an existing dwelling your architectural designer will be able to produce all plans, building regulations, planning permissions, schedule of building works, full project management or builder referrals.
-We also offer 3D images / 3D visualisation for you, follow the link to examples of 3D visualisations.
+Whether you have barn conversion ideas in mind or are thinking of a barn conversion extension to an existing dwelling, your architectural designer will be able to produce all plans, building regulations, planning permissions, schedule of building works, full project management or builder referrals.
+We also offer 3D images / 3D visualisation for you if required.

-Creating the right design, you will need to decide how many rooms you want, and which rooms need orientating to the best outlook.
-Generally, the space you have available is the size of the outer walls, with some deduction for the new insulated internals.
-Once the rooms are laid out, access, hallways, toilets, en-suites, open plan Kitchen/living areas then the all-important glazing can be worked out.
+When creating the right design, you will need to decide how many rooms you want, and which rooms need orientating to the best outlook.
+Generally, the space you have available is the size of the outer walls with some deduction for the new insulated internals.
+Once the rooms are laid out, access, hallways, toilets, en-suites, open plan kitchen/living areas then the all-important glazing can be worked out.

-Split levels can be a great feature too, not only can they look fantastic but often help make up space in height what you may not have in floor area.
+Split levels can be a great feature too, as not only can they look fantastic, but often help make up space in height what you may not have in floor area.

 The site must have been used solely for agricultural use and have existed as a barn by 20th March 2013 (no building new barns!).
 New barns can be built and converted into homes but must exist as solely agricultural buildings for at least 10 years.

-Other facts to consider are Transport, noise impact, contamination, flood risk. and ‘Whether the location or siting of the building makes it otherwise impractical or undesirable for the building to change from agricultural use to residential use.
-Find out more about the Planning Process.
+Other facts to consider are transport, noise impact, contamination, flood risk, & ‘Whether the location or siting of the building makes it otherwise impractical or undesirable for the building to change from agricultural use to residential use’.

 Barn conversions are subject to the same rules as any new build.
 You will need to provide the following: